Iamvivek-gupta/interview/system.Design.md

 # SQL Injection
-SQL injection is a security vulnerability that allows attackers to interfere with the queries an application makes to its database by injecting malicious SQL code through user inputs.

 An **SQL injection attack** is a type of cyber attack where an attacker inserts malicious SQL code into a query to manipulate a database.
 This can allow them to access, modify, or delete data they shouldn't be able to.